CyanoHao/mingw-lite/README.md

 | ucrt (ucrt, posix) | 64-ucrt | 32-ucrt |
 | msvcrt (msvcrt, posix) | 64-msvcrt | 32-msvcrt |

+## Micro Architecture

+The main profiles listed above are very conservative in micro architecture.
+The “64”-bit profiles target the baseline “x86-64” (sse2, 2003); the “32”-bit profiles target “pentium4” (sse2, 2000).

+For better performance, there are “64”-bit “x86-64-v3” (avx2, 2013) variants: 64_v3-mcf, 64_v3-win32, 64_v3-ucrt, 64_v3-msvcrt.

+For compatibility with older (physical or virtual) CPUs, there is “32”-bit “i686” (cmov, 1995) variant: 32_686-msvcrt.
+There is also “32”-bit “i486” variant for earlier Windows versions (see below).

 ## Supported OS Versions

 The default `_WIN32_WINNT` value for each branch is based on the earliest Windows version that is supported at the freeze point, the winter solstice after GCC’s release.
 (Currently 0x0A00 for all branches.)